 SAVE (Solent Achieving Value in Efficiency) is a major £8m Ofgem funded trial in 4,000 homes in the Solent region.
-We’re working with SSE Energy Networks, University of Southampton and energy consultants DNV GL to test the potential of behaviour change interventions to reduce peak time electricity use in homes.
+We’re working with SSE Electricity Networks, University of Southampton and energy consultants DNV GL to test the potential of behaviour change interventions to reduce peak time electricity use in homes.

 Using an innovative online research methodology, we engaged with 9 families to get under the skin of their electricity usage during the crucial 4-8pm period and understand how they might respond to different types of interventions.